jxguan/jxguan.github.io/_news/announcement_4.md

 related_posts: false
 ---

-My paper "On Sequential Functions and Fine-Grained Complexity" is to appear at CRYPTO 2024.
-Joint work with Hart Montgomery.
+My paper "On Sequential Functions and Fine-Grained Cryptography" is to appear at CRYPTO 2024.
+Joint work with [Hart Montgomery](https://scholar.google.com/citations?user=ePPyg5MAAAAJ).